buying

 Frequently Asked Questions

-Does the price include training?
 Yes.
-Every Superior Pool Routes purchase includes our training program — water chemistry, equipment diagnostics, route management, and customer communication.
+Every Superior Pool Routes purchase includes our training program.
+That covers water chemistry, equipment diagnostics, route management, and customer communication.
 See Training for the full curriculum.

-How quickly do I recoup the purchase price?
-At a 6× multiplier, you recoup the route price in roughly 6 months of collected revenue — before expenses.
-Including truck, fuel, chemicals, and insurance, net profitability typically arrives in months 9–15 depending on your overhead.
+At a 6× multiplier, the route price can be recouped in roughly 6 months of collected revenue before expenses.
+Once you factor in truck, fuel, chemicals, and insurance, net profitability usually lands later, depending on overhead.

-Are there hidden fees?
-No. The purchase price is inclusive of the account list, warranty coverage, training, and EZ Pool Biller account setup.
-No royalties, no ongoing franchise fees, no "marketing spend" carve-out.
+No. The purchase price includes the account list, warranty coverage, training, and EZ Pool Biller account setup.
+There are no royalties, no ongoing franchise fees, and no hidden marketing charge.
 You own the business outright.
-(The EZ Pool Biller subscription is $35/month at standard ezpoolbiller.com pricing, paid directly to our parent company Superior Point Inc.)
+The EZ Pool Biller subscription is $35/month at standard ezpoolbiller.com pricing, paid directly to our parent company Superior Point Inc.

 Ready to Get a Personalized Quote?